Ankonian1/EZNANO/README.md

 Want to mine with your CPU at the same time?
 Want to mine on your work computer? head over to www.raffleminer.com!

 Payouts are approx. every day.

-Currently in BETA!
-1.0 release to come soon!
+Payouts will change to whenever you want in V 1.0!

 Nanopool fee is 1%, and my fee is 5% until I can verify that I wont be losing money on transaction fees.

-Payouts should be everyday around 6PM EST. You need to submit at least 100 shares to get paid.
+Be sure to follow me on twitter to get updates and payout times! https://twitter.com/Official_EZNANO